-Opal Capital manages the affairs of the Fund.
-As part of its fiduciary obligations to the shareholders of the fund, the firm exercises its voting rights in the companies in which it invests.
+Opal Capital sub-manages the Funds.
+As part of its fiduciary obligations to the shareholders of the Funds, the firm provides proxy voting recommendations to the Funds' adviser, who in turn votes the poxy.

 The overriding objective of the firm's proxy voting activities is to enhance shareholder value on a long-term basis.
 As a result, our proxy voting guidelines have been developed in a manner which the firm believes is consistent with this goal.
 However, it is important to note that this document contains guidelines only, and not rigid, inflexible, voting directives.
 We will evaluate each voting matter on a case-by-case basis and may vote in a manner contrary to the guidelines if we feel that this would ultimately enhance long-term shareholder value.